thuml/Large-Time-Series-Model/README.md

 <img src="./figures/utsd.png" alt="" align=center />
 </p>

+Our dataset is released in [HuggingFace](https://huggingface.co/datasets/thuml/UTSD) to facilitate the research of large models and pre-training in the field of time series.

 ## Tasks

 > **[Forecasting](./scripts/forecast/README.md)**: We provide all scripts as well as datasets for few-shot forecasting in this repo.